Tabithadejong/Bikini-Proof/README.md

 ### Unfixed bugs
-* There are no main bugs left unfixed.
-However ideally a site needs to score higher on the lighthouse performance check.
-Taking out the Javascript or Youtube content is not an option at this moment which is causing this relative low score.
+* There are no bugs left unfixed.

 ## Deployment
 * This website was deployed through Github pages.
 The following steps were taken: